 With the Exascale gradually becoming a reality for the supercomputing community, memory and I/O bottlenecks remain two of the key challenges that need to be solved in order for applications to be able to fully exploit the capabilities of these systems.
 The NEXTGenIO project partners have been collaborating closely over the past four years to design, build and deliver a prototype hardware platform based around new non-volatile memory (NVRAM) technology.
 In addition to the hardware, the project has also developed a full software stack which is deployed on the prototype and which explores its novel capabilities.

-This workshop will discuss the usage scenarios for byte-addressable persistent memory and the impact it will have on high-performance computing and data intensive applications.
-Speakers at the workshop will represent the user community, hardware vendors and software tools providers.
+This workshop discussed the usage scenarios for byte-addressable persistent memory and the impact it will have on high-performance computing and data intensive applications.
+Speakers at the workshop represented the user community, hardware vendors and software tools providers.

 Advancements in memory technologies open the door to the development of novel domain specific system architectures delivering not only improved performance but reduced energy consumption as well.